March’s Waste Thoughts – 2023

 Action: Louise produce posters for advertising postage stamp and tin foil collection

 “Also, did you get anywhere with the idea of having shops at some N Yorks tips?”
-This is awaiting reorganisation of the councils and may have to wait until new contracts are negotiated.
+Some work is ongoing with Frade, with things being pulled out at the Household Waste Recycling Centres, but bigger plans are awaiting reorganisation of the councils and may have to wait until new contracts are negotiated.

 Actions from Last Meeting

-Pause dredging petition – the petition is now up to over 27 thousand signatures.
+Pause dredging petition – the petition is now up to over 32 thousand signatures – https://www.change.org/p/pause-investigate-tees-dredge

 Food Share Back-ups – Bridget is now helping, with food going 4 nights locally and 3 nights into Middlesbrough.
 Joy would like to help too.